 Critics sometimes complained that his roles in “Lilies of the Field,” “A Patch of Blue” and “To Sir With Love,” among others, were too idealistic.
 The 1967 “Guess Who’s Coming to Dinner” hinges on the question of whether Katharine Hepburn and Spencer Tracy will approve Poitier’s engagement to their daughter (Katherine Houghton).
 The joke among Hollywood sophisticates was that she wasn’t good enough for him.

-But those criticisms misunderstand the national and international mood.
+But those criticisms misunderstood the national and international mood.
 Only six months before the film’s release, interracial marriages were still illegal in 17 of the 50 states, or one-third of the country.
 In June 1967, the Supreme Court overturned those laws.
 While “Guess Who’s Coming’s” message of tolerance may seem simplistic today, it was an eye-opener to many.

 Also controversial that year was “In the Heat of the Night,” which won the best-picture Oscar.
 As a northern detective involved in a murder investigation in Mississippi, Poitier’s character Virgil Tibbs exhibited all of the actor’s virtues: Intelligence, decency, humor, sensitivity and a boatload of charisma.

 Tibbs maintains composure as he is hampered in his investigation by bigots.
-At one point, a powerful local Caucasian man slaps Tibbs, who slaps him back.
+At one point, a powerful local white man slaps Tibbs, who slaps him back.
 It’s hard to convey how shocking that was to some audiences — and cathartic to others.

 The movie came out only three years after the federal Civil Rights Act, which was passed in 1964 after a D.C. debate about the pros and cons of equal rights.
 More than one-fourth of Congress had voted against it.